pamtrak06/edjanger/README.md

 To configure automatic restart of container at boot, configure edocker.properties files :
 - activate cron_start=true to start existing container at boot
-- activate cron_build=true to start existing container at boot
+- activate cron_build=true to build and start a new container at boot

 Configure crontab with following parameters
 ```bash